ianw89/cgm-brush/README.md

 This tool can be used for a variety of purposes, but the initial application is using fast radio bursts to study and constrain the CGM.

-Presently CGMBrush is hardcoded to work with data from the Bolshoi Simulations.
-In the near future it will be organized so that you can easily work with data from other N-body simulations.
+Presently CGMBrush has only been used to work with data from the Bolshoi Simulations, but it is organized so that you can work with data from other N-body simulations as well.

-CGMBrush is Tested on various versions of Python 3 and sci-py the latest scipy packages as of 2021.
+CGMBrush is tested on various versions of Python 3 and sci-py the latest scipy packages as of 2021.
 It is not tested on Python 2.

 ## Installation Instructions

-CGMbrush is not yet available as a public package.
-For now, you can clone this repository and follow the developer instructions below.
+CGMbrush is not yet available as a public package (to pip install).
+For now we recommend you fork or clone this repository and follow the developer instructions below.

 ## Developer Instructions
-If you are forking this repo and intend on working directly with its sources, setup instruction are here.
+If you are forking or cloning this repo and intend on working directly with its sources, setup instruction are here.
 You want to install CGMBrush in editable mode (pip install -e path_to_cgmbrush) so that changes made to the sources are picked by files that import it.
 Because of this, you may want to use an virtual environment so later on if you install a non-developer CGMBrush to your system's python you do not run into issues.

 ### Setup without a virtual environment, using system python